stomaras/Javascript-From-zero-to-hero/README.md

 - The attribute for indicating the image path in an <img> element is src
 - External Link is an external link that is not part of our project
 - What do we have to include into the opening tag of a link that should open in a new tab ? target="_blank"
+- Block - Level -Elements: always start on a new line and takes up the full-width available for example <div>
+- Inline Elements: An inline element does not start on a new line and only takes up as much width as necessary for example <span>

 # CSS3 - NOTES